Merlin Entertainments: Major acquisitions (2005–2012)

+Warwick Castle and Heide Park were extended by a further 35 years in return for a capital contribution of £33.45 million.

 On 15 January 2010, Merlin Entertainments bought Cypress Gardens, a defunct theme park in Winter Haven, Florida.
 It was reopened as Legoland Florida theme park.

 In late 2010, it was announced that Merlin would purchase approximately A$116 million worth of entertainment attractions located in Australia and New Zealand from Village Roadshow Theme Parks.
 The sale would include Sydney Aquarium, Sydney Wildlife World, Oceanworld Manly, Sydney Tower and the Koala Gallery in Australia, in addition to Kelly Tarlton's Underwater World in New Zealand.
 On 3 March 2011, the deal was finalised.
 This was followed by the $140 million acquisition of Living and Leisure Australia which owned several attractions in the Asia-Pacific region including UnderWater World, Melbourne Aquarium, Falls Creek Alpine Resort, Hotham Alpine Resort, Otway Fly, Illawarra Fly, Busan Aquarium and Siam Ocean World.

 Public listing (2013–2019)

 Merlin had planned to go public in the early 2000s, but market turbulence postponed those plans.
 Instead, Blackstone sold 20% of the company to the private equity firm CVC Capital Partners, reducing Blackstone's holding to 34%.
 CVC acquired another 8% from the Dubai investment fund which is no longer involved with the company, giving it 28% in all.
 Kirkbi, a Danish family trust that owns LEGO, also increased its stake, emerging as the largest shareholder, with 36%.
 CVC paid a price that valued Merlin at £2.25 billion – more than six times what Merlin and Legoland together were worth when Blackstone acquired them five years earlier.
 Blackstone's investment was by that point worth more than three and a half times what it had paid.

 On 8 November 2013, Merlin floated 30% of the company on the London Stock Exchange, valuing the private equity-backed company at almost £3.4bn.

 In 2015, the company opened the Orlando Eye Ferris wheel attraction in Orlando.
 It then sold the wheel in 2018 but repurchased it in 2024.